Frequently Asked Questions Return to Top

 Will decal ruin the paint on my trailer?

-Trailer decals should not damage the paint on your paint when they are properly applied.
+Trailer decals should not damage the paint on your trailer when they are properly applied.
 Our adhesive that we use is intended to be strong enough to stick to your trailer, but remove cleanly from your trailer without damaging any paint.

 Can I apply my trailer decals to different vehicles?